yireo/yireo-slides/slides/yireo/reacticon4-luma.md

 So how does this perform?

 ---
+{state: main middle dark}
+# With the right tuning: Pretty well

+---
 # Quick tips for development
 - Enable all caching
   - Except Full Page Cache